vda-lab/visualisation-tutorial/pages/vegalite/data-transformations.md

   vegaEmbed('#vis1', yourVlSpec);
 </script>

 A filter does not change the data objects itself.
 This is different for many other transformations.
 For example, we can `calculate` as well.
 For example, the "Year" attribute in each object is now a string, e.g. "1970-01-01".
 It'd be good if this would be a number.
 We'll need to look into vega _expressions_ on how to do this [here](https://vega.github.io/vega/docs/expressions/).
-There seem to be [date-time functions](https://vega.github.io/vega/docs/expressions/#datetime-functions), we it appears we can extract the year with `year(datum.Year)`.
+There seem to be [date-time functions](https://vega.github.io/vega/docs/expressions/#datetime-functions), and it appears we can extract the year with `year(datum.Year)`.

 What does this do? _This effectively adds a new field to each object, called `yearonly`_.
 We can now use this new field as any other.